martenjacobs/py-otgw-mqtt/README.md

+# THIS PACKAGE IS NOT ACTIVELY MAINTAINED

+Hi everyone, I've changed my set-up so I now use Node-RED for most of my home automation, including control of my OTGW.
+That means I don't really have any use for this package anymore.
+If someone would like maintain this package, please let me know.
+Otherwise, I'll still try to respond to issues, but I'm probably not going to add any features or fix bugs anytime soon.

 # Python OTGW MQTT bridge

 This package allows for communication between an OpenTherm Gateway, running the [firmware by Schelte Bron](http://otgw.tclcode.com/) and an MQTT service.
 It was tested using [Home Assistant](http://www.home-assistant.io)'s built-in MQTT broker.